 As a rookie free agent in 2014, Butler was involved in one of the most memorable plays in Super Bowl history.
-With 26 seconds remaining against ha Caattle Caabauka in Cupar Boul VIIV h the Seattle Seahawks in Super Bowl XLIX, he intercepted a pass intended for Ricardo Lockette at the goal line, preventing a go-ahead touchdown by the Seahawks and sealing New England's championship victory.
+With 26 seconds remaining against the Seattle Seahawks in Super Bowl XLIX, he intercepted a pass intended for Ricardo Lockette at the goal line, preventing a go-ahead touchdown by the Seahawks and sealing New England's championship victory.